 Flies are annoying creatures.
 They buzz, zip around your head, and can even bite from time to time.
 Even one inside your house is enough to drive you crazy, and a full infestation can be a nightmare.
+Flies are anywhere, especially at the farm when you raise pigs and any other livestock, or in cases like you make your own toilet alternative because you don’t have one on the farm.
 Therefore, there are many store-bought ways to prevent or deal with flies in and around your property.
 However, some of the best results come from homemade fly traps.
 Of course, some of the contraptions take a bit of work to put together.
 On the other hand, they are cheap, fun to make, and remove flies with lethal efficiency.

-So, why not save yourself some money and make your own fly trap?
+So, why not save yourself some money by making a natural insecticide, or making your own fly trap?
+You choose.
 If you have a little skill with the scissors and also have a little patience, these four options are your winners.
 Don’t worry!
-They are not so time-consuming as they may appear at the first sight!
+They are not as time-consuming as they may appear at the first sight!
 Just bear with us and you’ll see!

-4 Different Types of a Homemade Fly Trap
+4 Different Types of a Best Homemade Fly Trap

 First of all, you need to be sure you did everything to avoid actions that attract these insects.
 Flies are attracted by garbage and rotting food.
 One of the best ways to deter them from gathering around your home is to clean religiously.
 Don’t leave food waste in your kitchen trash can for long periods of time and clean your house thoroughly.